Kodagrux/Markdownjs/README.md

 ## markdown.js
 I couldn't find a very good client side markdown-to-html converter so I decided to make one on my own using JavaScript, jQuery and Regular Expressions.
+I have tried my best to not introduce my own flavor (or use GitHubs flavor) and keep to [the original ruleset](https://daringfireball.net/projects/markdown/).
 Check out the ```index.html``` file for a demonstration of the functionallity of the script.

+###Functionality
+*Most* of the baisc Markdown features are working:

+- Headers (6 levels)
+- Bold text
+- Italic text
+- Strikethrough text
+- Unordered lists
+- Dividers
+- Inline HTML
+- Linebreaks

 ###Usage
 Add the files ```markdown.js``` and ```jquery.js``` (if you don't already have it) to your project folder and add the following to your html file (before you initialize):